-Broken internal links are very important as it can put users off from visiting your site as well as making them leave.
+Broken internal links are very important as it can put users off from visiting your site as well as making them leave whilst being on your site.
+Internal links are also fully controlled by the website owner and is expected to be a working link.
 By spending less time on your site, search engine algorithms will assume it’s because your site isn’t providing visitors with quality content or information, resulting in a lower ranking.

 Broken links, like bad links, can cause you to lose clients and customers